plainly-videos/after-effects-plugin/README.md

 ### Run
 To install and run the extension:
-1. Create a new folder named `com.plainlyvideos.ae-plugin` in the following directory:
+1. Create a new folder named `com.plainlyvideos.after-effects-plugin` in the following directory:
   * **Windows**: `C:\Users\%USERNAME%\AppData\Roaming\Adobe\CEP\extensions`
   * **MacOS**: `/Library/Application Support/Adobe/CEP/extensions/`
 2. Clone this repository into the newly created folder: